AlexZeitler/http.js/README.md

     $ node server/app.js

-*Note: Before running the tests for the first time, you need to install the dependencies.
-For that go to the `server` folder and run `npm install`.*
+Before running the tests for the first time, you need to install the dependencies.
+For that go to the `server` folder and run:

+    $ npm install

 Next, open a browser and redirect it to `http://localhost:3000`.